tygari/echo-js/README.md

 **Echo-JS gives you exact control over the position of all of the elements to arrange however you choose!**

 JavaScript has lots of ways to add/rearrange/delete elements within an array, however, when you implement those into the DOM.
-The tools can sometimes break down and can create other challenges where precisely manipulating objects within an element is needed.
+The tools can sometimes break down and can create other challenges where precisely manipulating child elements within an element is needed.
 Echo-JS can solve those challenges!

 Echo-JS allows you to rearrange the elements of children as an array within the DOM.